 How good it is to count ourselves.
 It makes us feel strong.
 The unions count themselves.
 The parties count themselves.
-The bosses count themselves.
 So do we.
 Ring a ring o' roses.

 And when we stop counting we try to ensure that things stay as they are.
 If change cannot be avoided, we will bring it about without disturbing anyone.
 Ghosts are easily penetrated.